Distillation of Gaussian Einstein-Podolsky-Rosen steering with noiseless linear amplification: Introduction

-One of the obstacles in quantum information is decoherence, which can be caused by loss and noise commonly.
 In contrast to entanglement, the steerability of two directions between the subsystems decreases asymmetrically in a decoherent environment.
-In particular, the two-way steering may turn into one-way in the pure lossy channel and may disappear completely with additional noise \cite{zhong}.
-Thus, for applications using EPR steering, it is urgent to protect EPR steering against loss and noise.
-It has been shown that noiseless linear amplification (NLA) can be used to counteract the effect of loss and has been applied to distill entanglement~\cite{NLA,xiang,npaeu}.
-There have been various proposals and experimental demonstrations for NLA~\cite{pra91,pra86,NLA,iop,prlff,npaz,xiang,npaeu}.
-Recently, Chrzanowski \textit{et al.} show that measurement-based NLA is equivalent to traditional NLA and it is used for Gaussian entanglement distillation in a lossy channel~\cite{NLA}.
-Up to now, the distillation of EPR steering has not been reported.
+In particular, the two-way steering may turn into one-way in the pure lossy channel and may disappear completely with excess noise \cite{zhong}.
+Therefore protecting EPR steering against loss and noise is an urgent but also more complex task.
+Very recently, the non-Markovian environment has been used to revive the disappeared Gaussian EPR steering in a noisy channel \cite{npjqi}, but the revived steerability with a correlated noisy channel cannot exceed the initial steerability.
+Only recently the distillation of EPR steering has drawn the attention and the preliminary results confirm the difference from entanglement distillation \cite{distilsteering}.
+However, the methods to distill EPR steering have been largely unexplored.
+In addition, how the directions of steering are affected by distillation remains an open question.

-In this letter, we experimentally demonstrate the distillation of Gaussian EPR steering by using measurement-based NLA, which is realized by post-selecting measured data with a designed filter function.
-We explore the performance of this scheme for both lossy and noisy channels.
-The effect of distillation is reflected in two sides.
-Firstly, two-way EPR steering is recovered from one-way EPR steering in certain region of loss.
-Secondly, the distilled EPR steering is increased for both directions and may exceed the initial situation.
-Our results confirm that measurement-based NLA may also find applications in noisy environment.
-In terms of application, we find that the secret key in continuous variable 1sDI QKD can also be distilled with the measurement-based NLA from an insecure regime.
+In this work, we experimentally demonstrate the distillation of Gaussian EPR steering using measurement-based NLA.
+At first, we implement and compare the distillation of Gaussian entanglement and EPR steering in a pure lossy channel, where only vacuum noise exists in the channel, via performing the NLA based on the measurement results of the remote mode, which is transmitted to Bob through a lossy quantum channel.
+The distilled EPR steering is enhanced for both directions and two-way EPR steering is recovered from one-way EPR steering in certain region of loss, which is different from that of entanglement.
+Then, we demonstrate the distillation of Gaussian entanglement and EPR steering in a noisy channel, where an additional thermal noise exists in the channel, with the NLA based on Alice's and Bob's measurement results, respectively.
+We show that the one-way EPR steering can be recovered from non-steerable region in a noisy environment by implementing the NLA based on Alice's measurement results, which can not be observed in the entanglement distillation.
+Our results confirm that measurement-based NLA may also find applications in noisy environment, which have not been investigated previously.
+In terms of application, we find that the secret key in continuous variable (CV) 1sDI QKD can also be distilled with the measurement-based NLA from an insecure regime.